-The Bellanotte Pinot Grigio IGT displays a medium yellow crystalline color with a floral bouquet of Acacia flowers supported by beautiful shades of sweet, creamy citrus notes and a subtle but significant minerality.
+The Bellanotte Pinot Grigio "Armonico" displays a medium yellow crystalline color with a floral bouquet of Acacia flowers supported by beautiful shades of sweet, creamy citrus notes and a subtle but significant minerality.
 The wine is fresh, firm and full on the palate with silky, acacia honey flavors, which echo those in the bouquet.
 An unparalleled success within the category of affordably priced Pinot Grigio!

 Total production 2500 cases